 New this year is EDC's Pro-Track Plus Program, which offers unique mentorship and training opportunities for the professional track dancer.

 Christina Tasco (Rochester Eisenhower Dance Center Director), was born and raised in Michigan where she grew up training with Julie Bonsell, Cornelia Sampson, The Cleveland Ballet, and the Limon Company.
 Christina is an Alumni of Oakland University where she attended on both merit and dance scholarships.
 During her years as a student, Christina was part of the Michigan Ballet Theater, Oakland Dance Theater, Oakland Repertory Company, and an apprentice with Eisenhower Dance.
 She was hired with the company out of her apprenticeship where she then danced professionally for the next six years.
-Christina has taught for Eisenhower Dance Center for the past 18.
+Christina has been teaching for Eisenhower Dance Center since 1997.
 In 2002, Ms. Tasco joined the faculty of Oakland University’s dance department where she continues to teach as a special lecturer.
 Christina received the most inspirational professor award in 2014 and 2015 and was nominated for an Outstanding Teaching Award in 2016.
 Ms. Tasco has set her choreography and taught master classes across the United States throughout the past 18 years.
 She has also done residency work in schools districts across Michigan and the east coast.

 Jen Koralewski (Birmingham Eisenhower Dance Center Director) graduated from Point Park University in 2009 with a Bachelor’s degree in Dance and a specialty in Jazz.
 While at Point Park, Jen had the honor of working closely with Kiesha Lalama and the late Ron Tassone.
 A Michigan native, Jen grew up dancing in Livonia at Bunny Sanford’s School of Dance and at Churchill High School in their Creative and Performing Arts (C.A.P.A.) program.
 C.A.P.A. gave Jen the opportunity to grow not only as a dancer but as a choreographer and director.
 In 2011, Jen started her own dance group, Motor City Dance Extension, based on the foundation of classical jazz technique and a heart for sharing dance within the community.
 During their 5 year run, Motor City Dance Extension had the opportunity to perform and collaborate on shows with Detroit Tap Repertory, River Raisin Ballet Company, and the Monroe Big Band.
 In 2013, Jen began her training certification in Giordano Technique from Nan Giordano.
 Jen has enjoyed teaching dancers of all ages throughout Metro Detroit for the past seven years.
 Currently, Jen is running the dance program at the Livonia Community Recreation Center and is the Center Director for Eisenhower Dance Center of Birmingham.